JollyShmo/CSV_Import_Blender/README.md

 - **Scale Factor:** Scale the imported mesh.
 - **Connection Method:** Choose between connecting vertices with edges or faces.
 - **Format:** Choose between game sets or other.
 (Stubbs the Zombie, Bioshock 1 & 2 + WHF, Bioshock Infinite)
-- **UV smart Unwrapping:** just does a unwrap, wanting to use the info from the csv file (under construction)
+- **UV smart Unwrapping:** just does a unwrap, wanting to use the info from the csv file (under construction only for Stubbs atm)

 ## Credits
 - Author: Jolly Joe